ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 In the reverse message flow, the CoAP/HTTP client is the Responder and the server is the Initiator.
 A new EDHOC session begins with an empty POST request to the server's resource for EDHOC.

-# Remote Attestation Aspect Combinations {#attestation-combinations}
+# Instantiation of Remote Attestation Protocol {#attestation-combinations}

-We use the format (Target, Model, Message Flow) to denote combinations.
+We use the format (Target, Model, Message Flow) to denote instantiations.
 For example, (IoT, BG, Fwd) represents IoT device attestation using the background-check model with forward EDHOC message flow.

-Among the three remote attestation aspects, each aspect is independent from one another.
-All 8 cases (IoT/Net, BG/PP, Fwd/Rev) are possible.
-In this specification, we list the most relevant combinations for constrained IoT environments.
+Although there are 8 cases (IoT/Net, BG/PP, Fwd/Rev), this document specifies the most relevant instantiations for constrained IoT environments.

 ## (IoT, BG, Fwd): IoT Device Attestation